Headless Shopify – Beginning of new era for eCommerce

 Headless Commerce Vs Traditional Commerce

 With the separation of frontend and backend functionalities, headless commerce stores like headless Shopify can easily deliver content through API calls without the need for a connected frontend layer.
-We do this all the time by using the Shopify connector, that connects the front-end and the back-end..
+We do this all the time by using the Shopify connector, which connects the front-end and the back-end.

 However, with traditional commerce all changes done at the backend need to necessarily reflect in the frontend as well as the functionality is linked to the frontend framework, namely your website.
 One advantage with traditional commerce is that it is a lot easier to set up the frontend.